tackc/development-resources/Front-End/Front-End.md

 * [unDraw](https://undraw.co/illustrations) - Browse to find the images that fit your needs and click to download.
 Use the on-the-fly color image generation to match your brand identity.

 * [Lorem Picsum](https://picsum.photos) - The Lorem Ipsum for photos.

+* [Flaticon](https://www.flaticon.com) - The largest database of free icons available in PNG, SVG, EPS, PSD and BASE 64 formats.